nuafal/gitar/README.md

 ﻿# Gitar 🎸

-> A simple Git clone built with Node.js to understand how version control works under the hood.
+>I am building as I am learning on how to build A simple Git clone built with Node.js to understand how version control works under the hood.

+Refer to the links as a guide:-

+[ Built Git in JavaScript… and You Can Too!
+(Step-by-Step Tutorial)] (https://dev.to/alishirani/i-built-git-in-javascript-and-you-can-too-step-by-step-tutorial-28k5)

+[ Rebuilt Git in JavaScript (Node.js) ] (https://youtu.be/sUR4PtOd1iE)

 This project is a command-line tool that mimics some of the core functionalities of Git, such as initializing a repository, adding files to a staging area, and committing them.